 - Harvard Professor Naomi Oreskes Talks About Her Book Merchants of Doubt

-In order to win support for responsible climate policy, you need bipartisan support.
+To win support for responsible climate policy, you need bipartisan support.
 In this exclusive interview, public affairs specialists share the strategies and tactics they use to promote climate action policy.

 01:03 – How the US Dept. of State Bureau of Oceans and International Environmental and Scientific Affairs promotes transformational diplomacy by advancing global environmental stewardship, encouraging economic growth and promoting social development.

-06:19 – Preconceived notions of developed and developing nations in the international climate community towards the US and hard emissions targets, emissions trading, financing objectives and securing room for future growth.
+06:19 – Preconceived notions of developed and developing nations in the international climate community towards the US and hard emissions targets, emissions trading, financing objectives, and securing room for future growth.

 07:24 – What the US Dept. of State’s diplomatic delegation hopes to achieve at the COP 15 UN Copenhagen Climate Conference.